hsemple/QGIS_Tutorials/source/terrain_mapping.rst

 |

-**Deliverables for this Section**

-1. Submit the following maps:

-•	hillshade
-•	slope
-•	aspect
-•	contour

-2. A brief statement explaining two practical uses of each of the above maps.

-3. A habitat location map (Submit either a layout or a link to the possible sites in ArcGIS Online).

-4. A link to the watershed you delineated using ArcGIS Online.

-|

 Working with LiDAR Data in QGIS
 ---------------------------------

 LiDAR data is becoming more available and is quickly becoming a fundamental source for detailed elevation data.
 This tutorial shows how to work with LiDAR data in QGIS.
-In QGIS,  Point Cloud and LazTools are two popular tools for working with Lidar data.
-The Point Cloud Tool enables QGIS to read Lidar data while LazTools are used to process the Lidar data, e.g., generate elevation surface, get height of buildings or vegetation, etc.
+In QGIS, the Point Cloud tool and LazTools are two popular tools for working with Lidar data.
+The Point Cloud tool enables QGIS to rapidly read Lidar data while LazTools are used to process the Lidar data, e.g., generate elevation surface, get height of buildings or vegetation, etc.

+In this lab, you are required to download a laz dataset, display it in QGIS, then generate an elevation surface and a DTM or TIN surface from the point cloud.

 |

 **Downloading Lidar Data**